Microsoft Teams and Project Management

-- Create File Folders you think you will need from the beginning to help steer and organise file storage within your project.
+- Create File Folders you think you will need from the beginning to help steer and organize file storage within your project.

 - Add Apps to provide you and your team with added functionality to help manage your projects better.
 These are available for selection in the App store and the possibilities here are almost limitless.
-It’s just a matter of finding the tools that fit your organisation, your team and your workflow.
+It’s just a matter of finding the tools that fit your organization, your team, and your workflow.
 Some elements to consider:

 – Provider: MS apps vs 3rd party apps

-– Cost: Free vs enterprise licence (for approval by IT if not already a common enterprise tool)
+– Cost: Free vs enterprise license (for approval by IT if not already a common enterprise tool)

 – Type: apps that appear as chat bots or tabs within teams or message extensions

-– Purpose: apps to assist you with workload planning, meeting organisation, design, templates, file management, information, or archiving, etc
+– Purpose: apps to assist you with workload planning, meeting organization, design, templates, file management, information, or archiving, etc.

 Definition and Planning